AliceO2Group/ControlWorkflows/README.md

 [INFO] ...created.
 ```
 The corresponding workflow template (list of processes to run) will be created in the `workflows` directory and the tasks templates (processes configurations) will be put under the `tasks` directory.
+Please also add the new workflow to the `dpl_workflow` list in `workflows/readout-dataflow.yaml`.

 4. Commit the new files and push to a remote branch.
 One can run it by pointing the AliECS to respective branch, choosing the `readout-dataflow` workflow in the AliECS GUI and adding the parameter `dpl_workflow : <workflow_name>` in the advanced configuration.